siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-07-quantum-computing-and-cybersecurity-a-double-edged-sword.md

 The advent of quantum computing marks a significant leap forward in computational power.
 While it holds immense promise for solving complex problems in fields like materials science, drug discovery, and artificial intelligence, it also presents a significant challenge to cybersecurity.
-This blog post will delve into the intricacies of quantum computing, its potential impact on current encryption standards, and the strategies being developed to mitigate these risks.
+This article will delve into the intricacies of quantum computing, its potential impact on current encryption standards, and the strategies being developed to mitigate these risks.